nguyen-tho/face-recognition-with-deep-face/README.md

    - Can recognize object in weak brigtness environment
    - When signed up user wear glasses.
 However, while recognition that person do not wear glass -> can recognize
    - Have a good confidence (about more than 90%)
+   - DeepFace use pre-trained model -> do not need to train again
    ### Disadvantages
-   - In the first time need to download model file and weights file -> it spends too much time (about 120 seconds) depends on computer
+   - In the first time need to download model file and weights file -> it spends too much time (about 120 seconds) depends on computer and size if image database
-   - Cannot detect real-time -> cannot apply to a practical project
+   - When add a new user, system will update new pkl weight file, it consumes too much time
+   - Sometimes recognition result may be wrong but confidence still high
+   - When compare with DeepFace.verify method, DeepFace.find method will slower than because need time to determine identity of the captured image
+   - Recognize ability maybe impacted by pre-trained model and detector backend.

 #6.
 References:
    - Deep face: https://github.com/serengil/deepface .